wnyc/autosync/README.md

 Autosync
 ========

-Ever have a workflow that requires a copy of a directory be maintained in another location?
+Ever have a work-flow that requires a copy of a directory be maintained in another location?

 Perhaps you created a cronjob task that looks like